-I have been painting and drawing, as my life’s work, for approximately forty five years.
+I have been painting and drawing, as my life’s work, for approximately fifty-five years.

 The emphasis of what I do has changed from the more overtly sensational and Surrealistic imagery of the 1960s and 1970s to the more idiosyncratic narratives of today.
-Much of what I work with revolves around everyday events and the curious nature of our ordinary activities and reality constructs.
+Much of what I work with revolves around everyday events and the curious nature of our ordinary activities.

 A great deal of my art activity is in drawing, collage and construction.
 These works inform the paintings and often, acting as preliminary studies, account for a painting’s finished visual format.

 I have worked extensively in emblematic representations of remembered situations for many years.
 I’ve conjured memories and dreams of the real world and used resulting images as painting subject matter, working from my imagination.
 For the last several years I’ve done many plein-air studies on paper to replenish my visual blueprint of the world, returning to the primary information found in periods of extensive looking.
 This is in addition to my lifelong pattern of giving consideration to contrary ways of seeing and thinking as a defense against habitual, predictable, predestined perceptions.